chrishouse/chris-dot-house/work.md

 {: .work-sub-text}
 (As owner and front-end developer at [Caiman Web Design][cwd])

 This is another site built with WordPress and the [_s][underscores] starter theme.
-I designed and developed it for the Holden First United Methodist Church as a means to convey its family-oriented and welcoming personality.
+I designed and developed it for the Holden First United Methodist Church as a means to convey their family-oriented and welcoming personality.
 The technical highlight of the site is the JavaScript-driven semi-transparent triangle design partially overlaying the home page image collage.

 <!-- #### [Samantha.House](http://samantha.house)